 Seynabou Ndiaye, a child survival champion in rural Senegal, leads the way in vitamin A

 At the Touba Mbella health post in central Senegal, Seynabou Ndiaye works diligently so every child in her village has the chance to grow up strong and healthy.
-Knowing that vitamin A is an important part of that, Seynabou has found creative solutions to ensure no child in her community misses out on their bi-annual doses.
+Knowing that vitamin A supplementation is an important part of that, Seynabou has found creative solutions to ensure no child in her community misses out on their bi-annual doses.

 Posted on March 21, 2019

 Touba Mbella, SENEGAL – At the Touba Mbella health post in central Senegal, Seynabou Ndiaye works diligently so every child in her village has the chance to grow up strong and healthy.
-Knowing that vitamin A is an important part of that, Seynabou has found creative solutions to ensure no child in her community misses out on their bi-annual doses.
+Knowing that vitamin A supplementation (VAS) is an important part of that, Seynabou has found creative solutions to ensure no child in her community misses out on their bi-annual doses.

 Reaching every child twice a year with a dose of vitamin A through the routine health system is challenging to Seynabou and other health workers in the country.
 Vitamin A is a critical micronutrient for children under five, boosting their immune systems, preventing blindness and increasing their chances of survival.
-The National Health Development Program has made vitamin A supplementation a priority and has been delivering it since the 1990s, originally through a door-to-door strategy that achieved near universal coverage and then through twice-yearly child survival days, when parents brought their children to health centres to receive a package of interventions.
+The National Health Development Program has made vitamin A supplementation a child health priority and has been delivering it since the 1990s, originally through a door-to-door campaign that achieved near-universal coverage and then through twice-yearly child survival days, when parents brought their children to health centres to receive a package of interventions.
 The cost of those campaigns, however, was difficult for the government to maintain and donor dependency was a challenge.

-As the head nurse in the Touba Mbella health post, Seynabou knew she needed to find a way to ensure vitamin A supplementation was not disrupted for the children in her community were not missing a dose.
+As the head nurse in the Touba Mbella health post, Seynabou knew she needed to find a way to ensure the children in her community were not missing a dose.